Col-E/Recaf/PRIMER.md

 `double` and `long` typed variables take up two slots _(On the stack and in the local variable table)_.
 For example, declaring two doubles in a static method will use slots 0, then 2.
 Slots 0-3 are all in-use.

+The content of a lambda is defined in compiler-generated hidden methods and are invoked with `INVOKEDYNAMIC`.
+Decompilers will in-line the code so that it looks more similar to the source representation.